 In fact, I keep a couple of microfiber cloths in my camera bag at all times.
-They’re great for getting off dirt and sand, plus they do a great job of absorbing water.
+They’re great for getting off dirt and sand, plus they do an impressive job of absorbing water.

-When working with microfiber cloths, however, it’s important to keep the cloths separated.
-If you’ve used one cloth to clean your tripod feet, don’t use the same cloth on lenses or filters, because it may scratch or wear down the glass.
+It is important to keep different cloths separated (i.e., if you’ve used one cloth to clean your tripod feet, don’t use that same cloth on lenses or filters because it may scratch or wear down the glass).

 If you plan to use a microfiber cloth to clean lens elements, by the way, it’s important you purchase one that’s designed to handle lenses.
 There’s nothing worse than trying to clean your lens and accidentally leaving marks or scratches.

-And if you’re shooting without a rain cover, I’d recommend you wipe your camera every few minutes to keep the water at bay.
+(And if you’re shooting without a rain cover, you can wipe your camera every few minutes to keep the water at bay.)

-How to Clean Your Camera: A Step-By-Step Guide
+How to Clean Your Camera and Lens: A Step-By-Step Guide

-Here, I like to start with a rocket blower and do a thorough round of blows.
+I like to start with a rocket blower and do a thorough round of blows.
 Shoot some air down all the small areas where sand and dirt like to hide, and even open your battery compartment and memory card compartment to ensure they’re free of debris.
-You should also blow away any stray dust and sand on the front element of your lens; this will become important later!
+You should also blow away any stray dust and sand on the front element of your lens.

-Then go in and brush away any more difficult sand and dirt particles with a brush.
-Check all the seams in your lens–such as the area around the zoom ring, the focus ring, and the aperture ring (if your lens has one of those!).
+Then go in and remove more stubborn sand and dirt particles with a brush.
+Check all the seams of your lens, such as the area around the zoom ring, the focus ring, and the aperture ring.

 Personally, I’d recommend going with a LensPen here (using the small, carefully-constructed tip), but a microfiber cloth works, too.